slashingweapon/as-perod/Alamion.md

 In Aspera the planting has begun.
 The winter beer is being turned out and the elves are expected any day, to trade their wares and songs for Asperian silver.
 The trees are budding and the river ice is yielding.
 Soon will come the spring rains, cool and gentle.
 Although I have journeyed far with these people I look forward to the day I can build a home and walk my own fields.

-//There is a large portrait here of Edima, an exotically beautiful woman who is the team's guide and translator.//
+*There is a large portrait here of Edima, an exotically beautiful woman who is the team's guide and translator.*

 **17 Spring, 221**